dsanson/vim-pandoc/README.markdown

 should suggest both '@leftow1990' and '@lewis1990', assuming those are both keys in your bibliography.

-This also works well with [SuperTab].
-I have the following in my
+The plugin also provides support for using this with [SuperTab].
+I have the following in my vimrc:
-vimrc:

     let g:SuperTabDefaultCompletionType = "context"

-With this setting, I can just hit TAB to autocomplete.
+With this setting, I can just hit TAB in the middle of typing a citation to autocomplete the citation.

+> **KNOWN BUG**: For some reason, SuperTab autocompletion of
+> citations only works after I use ctrl-x ctrl-o autocompletion
+> once within a given file.

 [SuperTab]: http://www.vim.org/scripts/script.php?script_id=1643

+> TODO: I'd like to pandoc.vim to be smarter about finding
+> bibliography files.
+This includes:
+>
+> +   searching for bibtex files in the working directory
+> +   finding the local texmf tree programatically
+> +   using (all?) bibtex files found in any of the search
+>     paths.
+> +   better support for other bibliography database
+>     formats (the parser currently works with bibtex and
+>     MODS xml files, but the script doesn't look for MODS
+>     xml files.

 Dictionary-Based Citation Completions
 -------------------------------------

-I am leaving this in, but now that proper autocompletion is working, I'll probably get rid of it eventually.
+I am leaving this in for now, but now that proper autocompletion is working, I'll probably get rid of it.
 If you create a text file,

     ~/.pandoc/citationkeys.dict